• Skip to main content

 Observing how some vegetables magically regrow from scraps is a fascinating plant science project you can do at home with the kids even if you don't have a yard!
 The boys and I are watching a few items regrow (or not, in one case) in our small window greenhouse.

-I remember growing vegetables from scraps in my elementary school classroom 35 years ago (don't do the math, please).
-Then, in my college years I toted around a small indoor avocado tree I had grown from a pit.
-Of all the indoor gardening activities, it is one of the most satisfying.
+Of all the indoor gardening activities, growing plants from scraps is one of the most satisfying.
 Garbage turns into stuff you can eat!
 Kind of cool, if you ask me.
 My older son enjoyed growing root veggies in his DIY see-through planter, but I think he may be liking this even more.

 Later we added sweet potato and avocado.
 Both should be suspended in water using toothpicks.

-The sweet potatoes are eeking along.
+Our sweet potatoes are eeking along.
 We can see some teeny tiny roots and sprouts.
 Part of the fun of plant science with kids is pitting (pun) one plant against another and seeing which ones "win" the race to grow.
 That's how we're conducting our kitchen seed and bean race and it's been part of the discussion with the boys about the veggie scraps, too.

 There are lots of other veggies scraps you can grow in your window without ever touching a bag of soil.
-Check out these how-tos:

 • Pineapple